 The study analyzed 64 schools in the districts of Columbus, Dayton, Youngstown, Akron, Toledo, Cincinnati, Canton and Cleveland.
 These are the largest school districts in Ohio.

 The research uncovered startling conclusions.
-Graduation rates at schools that require uniforms increased 11 percent compared to the years before the uniform requirement- a good indicator that uniforms may improve learning.
+Graduation rates at schools that require uniforms increased 11 percent compared to the years before the uniform requirement- a good indicator of the benefits of uniforms and how they may improve learning.
 In schools that do not require uniforms, the graduation rates decreased 4.6 percent.

 In four of the six schools that require uniforms, the attendance rates yielded a 3.5 percent increase.
 There was also a significant reduction in expulsions.